It's important to know your AML subtype because it plays a large part in determining the type of treatment you'll receive.

 World Health Organization (WHO) Classification System

-In 1999, the World Health Organization (WHO) developed a new classification system to include prognostic (predictive) factors, such as chromosomal abnormalities and genetic mutations that are known to affect the future outcome of the disease.
-These genetic factors help provide patients and their doctors with more reliable information regarding their probable outcome (prognosis), as well as their probable response to treatment.
-The WHO classification is usually revised every eight years.
-The revised 2016 classification incorporates new scientific and clinical information.
+The World Health Organization (WHO) classification is the main system used to classify AML into subtypes.
+It includes prognostic (predictive) factors, such as chromosomal abnormalities and genetic mutations, which are known to affect the future outcome of the cancer.
+These genetic factors help provide patients and their doctors with more reliable information regarding their probable outcome (prognosis), as well as how they are likely to respond to treatment.